 Each box should weigh no more than 50 lbs.
 This is a safety issue, one we take very seriously.

-If you have extremely heavy items, they should be packed alone and in small boxes to limit the weight.
+If you have extremely heavy items like gym equipment, they should be packed alone and in small boxes to limit the weight.
 If anything looks like it’s going to be too heavy to lift on your own, ask for help.

 14. Have a Stack of Newsprint On Hand